agrabz/SwiftUIViewTree/README.md

 - Explicit support for iPad and Mac.

 - CI on PRs

-- Collapsed nodes to show sum of direct + indirect children

 - Add history of graph state to be able to track quick changes e.g. image blinking